- •Decentralized platforms offer greater control over personal assets, eliminating the need for intermediaries.

 5. edgeX

-edgeX is a decentralized perpetual exchange built for traders who want centralized exchange style execution without giving up self-custody.
-The platform uses a Central Limit Order Book model with off-chain matching and on-chain settlement through StarkEx, allowing fast execution while keeping all final states verifiable on Ethereum.
+edgeX is a decentralized perpetual exchange built for traders who want centralized exchange-style execution without giving up self-custody.
+The platform combines an order book trading experience with on-chain settlement, allowing users to access fast execution while maintaining transparency and control over their assets.

-The exchange supports over 169 USD-settled perpetual contracts with leverage up to 100x, alongside a growing spot market and tokenized assets such as stocks and metals.
-Trading fees are competitive, starting at 0.018% for makers and 0.038% for takers on perpetuals.
-Liquidity is supported by professional market makers, including Amber Group, which helps keep spreads realistic for larger trade sizes.
+Trading fees remain competitive, starting at 0.018% for makers and 0.038% for takers on perpetual markets.
+Liquidity is supported by professional market makers, including Amber Group, helping maintain tighter spreads and better execution for larger orders.

-edgeX also includes yield products through its vault system, where users can deposit stablecoins to provide liquidity and earn returns from trading activity.
-A mobile app is available on both iOS and Android, offering nearly full feature parity with the web platform.
-For traders who value execution quality, predictable fees, and an order book based environment, edgeX fits naturally into a professional trading workflow.
+edgeX also offers yield opportunities through its vault system, where users can deposit stablecoins and earn returns generated from trading activity.
+The platform is available on both iOS and Android, with mobile apps that closely mirror the functionality of the desktop experience.

 Explore the full edgeX platform review.